-LOS ANGELES – Phil Hymes won his first Emmy in 1965 for a Hallmark Hall of Fame production of The Magnificent Yankee, directed by George Schaefer and starring Alfred Lunt and Lynne Fontaine.
+LOS ANGELES – Lighting director Phil Hymes won his first Emmy in 1965 for a Hallmark Hall of Fame production of The Magnificent Yankee, directed by George Schaefer and starring Alfred Lunt and Lynne Fontaine.
 He was 42 years old and had been working in television since at least the mid-1950s.

-In addition to his win, my father is now the oldest individual to win an Emmy, and the 53-year interval between wins is the longest in Emmy history.
+In addition to his win, my father is the oldest individual to win an Emmy, and the 53-year interval between wins is the longest in Emmy history.
 Wow.